ibm-cloud-docs/power-iaas/registering-linux.md

 ---

-You can deploy a Linux&reg; virtual machine (VM) by using one of the IBM stock OS images, or you can bring your own Linux image (in OVA format).
+You can deploy a Linux&reg; virtual machine (VM) by using one of the IBM stock operating system (OS) images, or you can bring your own Linux image (in OVA format).
 {: shortdesc}

 You can choose from the following options:
 - Register for a full Linux subscription.
 - Use your own Linux subscription from a Linux vendor.

 If you choose to register for full Linux subscription, an extra charge applies to your provisioned VM for Linux support through IBM.
-A full Linux subscription requires use of one of the stock operating system images that are provided by IBM.
+A full Linux subscription requires use of one of the stock OS images that are provided by IBM.
 In the image menu, select **IBM provided subscription** to choose one of the IBM stock images.
 For more information on how to provision and register by using a full Linux subscription, see [Full Linux subscription for {{site.data.keyword.powerSys_notm}}](/docs/power-iaas?topic=power-iaas-set-full-Linux).

 If you plan to use your own license, select the OS image that is suffixed with `-BYOL`.
 On the VM Provisioning page, these images are listed under the **Client supplied subscription** section.
 {: note}